20 Most Common Medication Errors and Prevention Methods

 17. Prescription Error

-What it is: This happens when a doctor writes the wrong medicine, dose, or how often to take it.
+What it is: A prescriber writes the wrong medicine, dose, or frequency.

-Example: A doctor gave a sleep medicine to a patient already on other calming medicines, which made the patient too sleepy and they fell.
+Example: A doctor prescribed a sleep medicine to a patient already taking sedating drugs, causing excessive drowsiness and a fall.

 How to prevent it: